Choosing an early learning service

 Check to see what services are available in your area

-The types of ECE services and kōhanga reo available for you to choose from will differ depending on where you live.
+The types of early learning services and kōhanga reo available for you to choose from will differ depending on where you live.
 So first check what's available.
-You can search ECE services and kōhanga reo in your region on our website.
+You can search early learning services and kōhanga reo in your region on our website.

 Ask other parents or caregivers

-Gather information about the ECE services or kōhanga reo you're considering, either by checking out their website or phoning them, like:
+Gather information about the early learning services or kōhanga reo you're considering, either by checking out their website or phoning them, like:

 - do they have a space?
-Some ECE services and kōhanga reo do not have space and you may have to go on a waiting list
+Some early learning services and kōhanga reo do not have space and you may have to go on a waiting list

 - location - are they close enough to home, work, study?
 What suits you best?